Gerry Patrick Hemming

 Gerald Patrick "Gerry" Hemming, Jr. (March 1, 1937 – January 28, 2008) was a former U.S. Marine, mercenary and Central Intelligence Agency asset within the Domestic Contact Division beginning in 1960, using the aliases Jerry Patrick, Gerry Patrick, Heming and Hannon.
 He was primarily involved in covert operations against Cuba.

 Early background

-One of eleven children, Hemming was born in Los Angeles, California on March 1, 1937.
+Hemming was born in Los Angeles on March 1, 1937, one of eleven children.
 He attended El Monte Union High School in California before joining the United States Marine Corps in 1954.

-Hemming left the Marines in October 1958 and the following year traveled to Cuba where he gave help to Fidel Castro and his revolutionary forces.
+Hemming left the Marines in October 1958 and the following year traveled to Cuba where he aided Fidel Castro and his revolutionary forces.

-Hemming claimed that in January 1959 he met Lee Harvey Oswald at the Atsugi Naval Air Station in Japan.
-Hemming complained that Oswald boasted too much about his inside knowledge.
-For instance, upon their first meeting; Oswald tried to impress Hemming by showing off how much he knew about Hemming's background and mission - somebody in an intelligence capacity had briefed Lee Harvey Oswald, and Oswald sort of teased Hemming with this information.
-So, Hemming did not particularly enjoy the company of Oswald from the start.

-Like many young Americans, including Frank Sturgis, David Ferrie and Harry Dean, Hemming joined an American effort to overthrow the Batista regime through the efforts of Fidel Castro.
-When Castro proved to be a Communist, and subjected some Americans to firing squads, most Americans "switched sides" and this included Gerry Patrick Hemming. who, in 1961, established Interpen as a means to attack and weaken the Castro regime.
-Other members of Interpen reportedly included Loran Hall, Roy Hargraves, William Seymour, Lawrence Howard, Steve Wilson, Howard K. Davis, Edwin Collins, James Arthur Lewis, Dennis Harber, Bill Dempsey, Dick Whatley, Ramigo Arce, Ronald Augustinovich, Joe Garman, Edmund Kolby, Ralph Schlafter, Manuel Aguilar and Oscar Del Pinto.
+Hemming joined an American effort to overthrow the Batista regime through the efforts of Fidel Castro, but in 1961 he established Interpen as a means to attack and weaken the Castro regime.